Melbourne is jam-packed with fun things to do

 Melbourne’s grid layout makes it an easy city to navigate, with most attractions within walking distance.
 Transport options include train, tram, bus or bike.

 Myki is Melbourne’s ticket to travel on the city’s trains, trams and buses.
-You can buy a plastic myki card or, if you have an Android phone, a digital myki called Mobile myki can be used to access tickets digitally.
+You can buy a plastic myki card.
+Alternatively if you have an Android phone, a digital myki called Mobile myki can be used to access tickets digitally.

 Where to stay in Melbourne city